rzrgames/webpack-js-bundle/README.md

 # webpack-js-bundle
-A boiler-plate project for compiling a js+css source to one bunle file
+A boiler-plate project for compiling a js+css source to one bundle file